130+ Python Interview Questions and Answers (2026 Updated)

 • Testing instruments

-6. How to write a program in Python?
+6. How do you write a program in Python?

-• Run the program from the run option in the Menu
+6. Run the program using the Run option or the terminal.

 7. Where to run Python code?

-8. What is a function in Python with example?
+8. What is a function in Python?
+Give an example.

 9. How many functions are there in Python?